danilobatson/deliver-fuel-app/README.md

 # Deliver Fuel

-Regional Southern California food delivery app built on React Native and Expo with TypeScript
+Food delivery app built on React Native and Expo with TypeScript.

+App shows results for restaurants in three major areas of Southern California.

-Regional areas include Orange County, Los Angeles, and San Diego.
+Areas include Orange County, Los Angeles, and San Diego.

 Results are generated using the Yelp Fusion API